 Below are some suggestions for a sleeping pad or sleeping pads combo for winter backpacking and camping:

 A self-Inflatable (Therma-a-Rest type) and a foam pad: A favorite combo for many winter backpackers and campers.
 Provides the needed R-Value, gives many people the right balance between comfort, warmth, weight, and bulk.
 The Ridge Rest (or even a Z-Lite) goes underneath the Therma-a-Rest to help protect the mattress in addition to providing more R-Value.
 A blue-foam pad may be useful if the thicker pad has a higher R-Value or you are a warm sleeper.
 I like to take a short NeoAir, augment it with my pack and sometimes even a windshield visor.

 Two inflatable pads of any sort: Could be a light combo and perhaps less bulky than the above.
 The idea of trusting two inflatable pads (some which may be on the fragile side) for winter strikes me as a potential issue, though.
 But, for those who may be more gentle on their gear and want comfort, this combo may work well.

 Two foam pads: The lightest and least expensive combo for general winter backpacking and camping.
 May not be the most comfortable for some people.
 A bit bulkier than the other solutions.

 One inflatable pad with a high R-Value: There are now quite a few pads with high R-Values.
 One pad does provide less bulk to carry and sometimes weight.
-Can sometimes be an expensive option.
+May at times be an expensive option.
 One good idea is to bring a very thin and light foam pad for to help protect the expensive (and warm!) pad.

 For more information on backcountry winter activities, check out this article aimed for day use and this companion article meant for winter backpacking.